Art Nouveau religious buildings: Art Nouveau churches of Spain

+The country of Spain contains some of the most prominent examples of Art Nouveau religious architecture, specifically in Catalonia, where the style developed into a Catalan form of Art Nouveau, Catalan Modernism.
+The variant style was recognized for its decorative detail, curved form, and strong connection to Catalan culture.

-The only churches that are designated UNESCO World Heritage List sites are works of Antoni Gaudí: Sagrada Família basilica in Barcelona (1882–) that is still under construction and Church of Colònia Güell in Santa Coloma de Cervelló, province of Barcelona, that Gaudí along with Francesc Berenguer i Mestres and Joan Rubió left unfinished in 1914.
+The only religious buildings recognized as UNESCO World Heritage Sites are works by Antoni Gaudí.
+Basilica i Temple Expiatori de la Sagrada Familia, commonly known as Sagrada Família, in Barcelona, begun in 1882 and is still under construction along with the Church of Colònia Güell in Santa Coloma de Cervelló, which was left unfinished in 1914 by Gaudí and other Spanish architects Francesc Berenguer i Mestres, and Joan Rubió.

 Sagrada Família is not pure Art Nouveau: its construction started before the movement incepted with a Neo-Gothic design by Francisco de Paula del Villar, of which only the crypt was built.
 Francisco de Paula del Villar resigned in 1883 and the project was rebuilt by Gaudí.

 Sagrada Família was a vague inspiration for the construction of Sanctuary of Maria Magdalena by José Sala Sala in Novelda of the Catalan-speaking Valencian Community.
 Though the construction started in 1918 and finished in 1946, this church is regarded as a valuable monument of Valencian Art Nouveau.

 Another example of a Modernisme church in Catalonia is the Carmen church (1911-1913) in Barcelona by Josep Maria Pericas, an example of modernisme church by a Catalan architect in another part of Spain – the Christ church (1910-1912) in the Province of Teruel by Pau Monguió i Segura.